Completing the picture: How the circular economy tackles climate change

-We need to change the way we think about climate change in order to reduce greenhouse gas emissions and meet the targets set out in the Paris Agreement.
+We need to change the way we think about climate change in order to reduce greenhouse gas emissions (GHGs) and meet the targets set out in the Paris Agreement.

-Switching to renewable energy is only half the story.
+Energy efficiency and switching to renewable energyrenewable energyEnergy derived from resources that are not depleted on timescales relevant to the economy, i.e. not geological timescales. is only half the story.
 It is vital, but would only address 55% of global emissions.
 To reach net-zero, we also need to change the way we make and use products, materials, and food.

 By eliminating waste and pollution, we reduce greenhouse gas emissions across the value chain